danielwellman/hexagonal_kata_java/NOTES.md

   now have full access to the new Person object.
 I could have had the Notifier take an Address (email, or in the future, some other social networking address) and a Name.
 That is another direction of decoupling that may be worth exploring.
+* When implementing the EmailNotifier, I wasn't sure whether to implement it and use an integration test or a unit test.
+  If I picked unit, I thought that I could defer the actual SMTP internals to a collaborator.
+Then I thought, "Would that SMTP gateway be a peer or an internal?"
+If it was a peer, I'd probably pass in a mock and write a unit test.
+If it were an internal, then there would be no need to write a separate test for that object, and the EmailNotifierTest would be an integration test that would talk to some form of SMTP server.
+  I decided on going the unit route, but then I thought "What will the adapter interface look like - written in terms of the application domain?"
+Such an interface probably would not have SMTP details expressed in the interface, and would be written in terms of the domain.
+I am puzzled, but am trying to start here with a PostOffice interface and an SMTPPostOffice implementation for production.

 ## Ideas